ninjaalex888/courses/csci5622/project/assign.md

 The format of the video is not generally important, but we should be able to clearly see your slides and understand what you are saying.
-Two possible options for your video format might be film yourselves speaking in front of your slides in a room with a projector.
+One possible option for your video format might be to film yourselves speaking in front of your slides in a room with a projector.
 Filming with a reasonably modern smartphone should be more than sufficient.
 Alternatively you could do a screencast similar to my videos for this course.
 With the